fast-aircraft-design/FAST-OAD/docs/documentation/custom_modules/add_modules.rst

     class SimpleCycleGroup(
         oad.CycleGroup,
-    #  A simple subclassing will assume following attributes
+    # A simple subclassing is equivalent to setting these attributes:
     #    use_solvers_by_default = True,
     #    default_linear_solver = "om.DirectSolver",
     #    default_nonlinear_solver = "om.NonlinearBlockGS",